Join our Undergraduate Open Days

 You will also do a Modern Language module in either French, Spanish or German.

-Third year (Year abroad)1
+Third year (Year abroad)

 You will join a University in France, Spain or Germany according to your language qualification.
-Assessments at the host university will make a small contribution to your overall degree mark (weighting 6.25%).

 Final Year

 Upon returning from your Year in Europe, you will rejoin the final year of the BSc Biochemistry course.
-The core component of the final year is the Project, which covers 40 of 120 final year credits.
+The core component of the final year is the project, which covers 40 of 120 final year credits.
 In dialogue with a lecturer or professor, you will do your own research and be led to independence as a biochemist.
 The Biochemistry programme also includes one core module focussing firmly on analytical skills.
 Finally, a diverse spectrum of elective modules allows you to explore individual facets of biochemistry according to your personal preference and interests.

 You can choose between 3 project options, a practical project, a literature review project or an education-focussed project.
 All 3 options carry the weight of 2 taught final year modules and all 3 train you in skills such as study design, recording & documenting data, ethics & safety as well as data analysis & interpretation.